 Can you hike Angels Landing and The Narrows in one day?

 Yes!
 Hiking Zion National Park’s two most popular hikes in one day is possible.

 Both Angels Landing and The Narrows are difficult hikes and require a high level of physical fitness.
 As with all hikes, visitors should adequately research each hike before beginning.
-Planning ahead and preparing is one of the seven Leave No Trace Principals, and a crucial one in ensuring your safety as well as the safety of others.
+Planning ahead and preparing is one of the seven Leave No Trace Principles, and a crucial one in ensuring your safety as well as the safety of others.